hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter10.md

 ### 2.3 Stability Margin

-The system is A.S. is not enough for the pratical implementations, we need to do more for the robustness of the control system.
+The system is A.S. is not enough for the practical implementations, we need to do more for the robustness of the control system.
 The __stability margin__ $s_m$ is a natural index of robustness, which is the shortest distance of the Nyquist diagram to the critical point.

 We can represent the gain margin $k_m$ and phase margin $\varphi_m$ in the Nyquist diagram,